 The Series 3 comes in 38mm and 42mm size options, as well as in a choice of GPS only or GPS and Cellular.
 There is also a Space Grey aluminium Nike+ model available with a Anthracite and Black Nike Sport Band.
 The Nike+ model is also available in GPS and GPS and Cellular options.

 The Series 4 meanwhile, has a lot more options available and it comes in 40mm and 44mm sizes.
 Firstly, there is the standard Apple Watch Series 4, which comes in 18 options.
 These include six GPS only models, all with aluminium casings, and 12 GPS and Cellular models, with both aluminium and stainless steel options available.
-Three colour options are available in both aluminium and stainless steel comprising silver, gold and space grey for aluminium or space black for stainless steel.
+Three colour options are available in both aluminium and stainless steel comprising silver, gold and space grey, with the addition of space black for stainless steel.

 In terms of strap options, the aluminium Series 4 models come with either a Sport Band or a Sport Loop strap, with colours determined by the case colour.
 The stainless steel Series 4 models come with either a Sport Band or a Milanese Loop strap.